-This proxy statement (the "Proxy Statement") is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board of Directors") of Uranium Energy Corp. ("we", "us", "our" or the "Company") for use in connection with our annual meeting of our stockholders (the "Annual Meeting") to be held on Thursday, July 20, 2023, at 10:00 a.m.
+This proxy statement (the "Proxy Statement") is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board of Directors") of Uranium Energy Corp. ("we", "us", "our" or the "Company") for use in connection with our annual meeting of our stockholders (the "Annual Meeting") to be held on Tuesday, July 16, 2024, at 10:00 a.m.
 (Vancouver time), at Suite 1500, 1055 West Georgia Street, Vancouver, British Columbia, Canada, V6E 4N7, or at any adjournment thereof, for the purposes set forth in the accompanying notice of Annual Meeting.

 In accordance with rules and regulations adopted by the United States Securities and Exchange Commission (the "SEC"), instead of mailing a printed copy of our proxy materials to each stockholder of record, we may furnish proxy materials to our stockholders on the internet.
-On or about June 9, 2023, the Company will mail to all stockholders of record, as of May 26, 2023 (the "Record Date"), a Notice of Internet Availability of Proxy Materials (the "Notice").
+On or about June 5, 2024, the Company will mail to all stockholders of record, as of May 23, 2024 (the "Record Date"), a Notice of Internet Availability of Proxy Materials (the "Notice").
 If you received only a Notice by mail, you will not receive a printed copy of the proxy materials.

 Please carefully review the Notice for information on how to access our proxy materials, consisting of the Notice of Annual Meeting, Proxy Statement and Proxy Card, available at www.proxyvote.com.
-You may also access our Annual Report on Form 10-K (as amended on April 3, 2023) for our fiscal year ended July 31, 2022 (the "Annual Report on Form 10-K/A"), including our financial statements for such period.
-However, our Annual Report on Form 10-K/A does not constitute any part of the material for the solicitation of proxies.
+You may also access our Annual Report to Security Holders for our fiscal year ended July 31, 2023 (the "Annual Report"), including our financial statements for such period.
+However, our Annual Report does not constitute any part of the material for the solicitation of proxies.